noot/onion-server/README.md

 ### Build

 ```
-cd cmd/ && go build -o onioncli && mv onioncli .. && cd ..
+make build
 ```

-This places the binary `onioncli` in the project root.
+This places the binaries `onioncli` and `onionaddress` in the project root.

 ### Run